 The following supplies will build one homemade camp stove, and most can be found around the house or at your local home and garden store.

 - Wire coat-hanger

 - Perlite (1/4 cup, which can typically be found in the gardening section of a home improvement store)

 - Denatured alcohol (typically found in the paint section of a home improvement store)

 - Wire cutters

 - Drill (use a 1/16-inch drill bit)

 How to Build a Camping Stove

-The following directions will help you create one homemade stove, perfect for backpacking and camping anywhere.
+The following directions will help you create a homemade stove, perfect for backpacking and camping anywhere.

 - Create the top of the stove by cutting one can 1 inch from the bottom.